SeaSparrowOG/UtilityPapyrusFunctions/README.md

 Returns the associated enchantment of a given ammo.
 Note that this will not return anything if the base ammo record is not enchanted - but unless you are running Ammo Enchanting, this will never be the case.
 ### GetAllActorsInFaction
 Returns all actors within the given faction.
 Note that this is EXTREMELY slow.

+## Building
+Want to build based on the source code?
+It can't be simpler.
+First, you need the VCPKG_ROOT environment variable.
+Download and extract VCPKG from the [official repository](https://github.com/microsoft/vcpkg).
+Then, create a new environment variable called VCPKG_ROOT, and make its variable value equal to the root installation of VCPKG (eg C:\vcpkg).
+Then, download and install [CMake](https://cmake.org/).

+After that, you are done.
+Download the source code, open it with Visual Studio, give it a few minutes, choose a build option (debug/release) and hit build.
+If you are using MO2, consider setting up an environment variable called SKYRIM_MODS_FOLDER, pointing to the mods directory of your MO2 installation (eg C:\MO2\mods) for automatic deployment.